Taste the terroir

 Growing conditions:

-Southwestern highlands at elevations of 1,500–2,200+ meters.
+Southwestern highlands at elevations of 1,500–2,200+ metres.
 The high altitude provides cool temperatures and a significant day-night temperature difference.
 Key growing areas include Sidamo, Yirgacheffe, and Harrar.

 Climate: